 - Marketing attribution: understanding the helping role of social

-- Failure to use social data within enterprises to optimize marketing
+- Failure to use social data within enterprises to optimise marketing

 - Integration needs knowledge… knowledge needs data… data needs tech